 Upgrade your home entertainment setup on a budget with these affordable soundbar deals on the TCL Alto 7 2.0-Channel Soundbar, Vizio 2.1-Channel Soundbar with Wireless Subwoofer, and Sonos Beam.
-With pricing starting at only $80, there’s bound to be something for everyone.
+With pricing starting at only $80 (the best deal second only to the Black Friday Soundbar deal), there’s bound to be something for everyone.

 If you aren’t in the market for a 4K TV but still want the sound quality that comes with it, you can opt for the TCL Alto 7 2.0-channel soundbar.
 This soundbar utilizes two channels on its left and right sides to replace shoddy pre-built speakers or to provide rudimentary high-end sound.
 The sound quality isn’t as powerful as a dedicated home theater sound system, but it’s a sufficient midpoint between mediocre sound and the raw fullness of industry-leading speakers.
 With the TCL Alto, you get decent stereo sound with the two built-in woofers and tweeter drivers each for sound quality that’s similar to that of a cinema’s.
 It also comes with a Dolby Digital decoder that ensures you don’t miss out on any Dolby Digital-compatible content.